Measles Outbreak 2025-2026

 Measles Cases Across US

-Johns Hopkins has created a Measles Tracker, looking at total measles cases from Jan 1, 2025.
+Johns Hopkins has created a Measles Tracker, looking at total measles cases in the United States from Jan 1, 2025.
 Additional Johns Hopkins dashboard

 Other Outbreaks